datagrok-ai/public/help/develop/exercises/exercises.md

    for `Color`.
 After checking this you should see a nice scatter plot for `WEIGHT` and `HEIGHT` with the color corresponding to `AGE`:
    ![exercises-scripting-viewer](exercises-scripting-viewer.png)
-7. In the property panel, proceed to modify the value of the "Script" field by clicking on a "..." icon in the text field.
+7. In the context panel, proceed to modify the value of the "Script" field by clicking on a "..." icon in the text field.
 8. The Python code you see is what renders the scatter plot form p.6 on the Datagrok server.
 Let's walkthrough this code.
     * The script takes as inputs the original dataframe and the three columns.
-Remember form p.6 there were selectors for `X`, `Y`, and `Color` in the property panel.
+Remember form p.6 there were selectors for `X`, `Y`, and `Color` in the context panel.
 In fact, these three property names are declared with the notation `<propertyName>ColumnName` in the names of the three `#input` columns.
     * The script produces an `#output` of type `graphics`.
 It is important the graphics appear in the end of the Python script.
 This is exactly what happens with the `plt.show()` in the last line of the script.

-9. Modify the name of `colorColumnName` to a `temperatureColumnName`, hit `Apply` in the bottom of the window, and check what happens to the `Color` field in the property panel.
+9. Modify the name of `colorColumnName` to a `temperatureColumnName`, hit `Apply` in the bottom of the window, and check what happens to the `Color` field in the context panel.
 10. Add another input parameter to the script with a name `Title`.
 Hit `Apply` and check what appears in the property panel.
 11. Add another input column to the script with a name `SEX`.
-Hit `Apply` and check what appears in the property panel.
+Hit `Apply` and check what appears in the context panel.
 12. Now there's all you need to create a Python scripting viewer for our amino acid histogram task.
 Open a demo file with nucleotide sequences.
 It is located at `Data | Files | Demo Files | bio | sars-cov-2.csv`.
     `Data` corresponds to the first button from the top on the Datagrok sidebar.